 The best time to photograph the bubbles is from late December until mid-January or early February when the ice is still clear.
 Later in the season, it can begin to get cloudy and the ice will get more permanently covered in snow.

 As soon as sunrise hits, the entire area becomes photogenic.
 Every direction you look has an amazing mountain vista, so plan to stay and photograph for a while.
 We stayed about 2 hours on the lake and wandered the shoreline taking photos.
 Using a polarizing filter helps cut the glare on the ice, and you definitely need a heavy tripod for stability.
 It was a fantastic day out and I was very happy with my images.

 If you are planning a trip to photograph the Abraham Lake bubbles, make sure you bring adequate gear and plan your trip well.
-Photographing in winter, in Canada, is going to require some serious warm weather gear, as well as endurance.
+Photographing in winter, in Canada, is going to require some serious cold weather gear, as well as endurance.
 The winds are extreme on the lake and it knocked me off my feet more than once and both my gloves blew away!

 The trip was a definite group effort, so make sure to check out my photo-friends sites/social.
 They are incredible photographers and super fun to shoot with!
 What a great weekend.

 Here are some tips for getting the most out of your photo adventure: